Kent Mitchell

 April 11, 2022

-Ashley Washington serves as the Director of Aging Initiatives at Lutheran Services in America.
+Ashley Washington serves as the Senior Director of Aging Initiatives at Lutheran Services in America.
 In this role, Ashley supports the work of members who provide home- and community-based programs to support the healthy, independent aging of older adults in America

 Ashley previously served as the Director of Healthcare Forums at The Health Management Academy where she managed peer-learning programs for C-suite healthcare executives.
 Prior, she was a Health Systems Manager for the American Cancer Society where she co-led a national workgroup working with VA Medical Centers on veterans’ cancer care and partnered with health systems to identify interventions for their patient populations.
 Ashley also served as a Fulbright English Teaching Assistant with the U.S. State Department in Port Elizabeth, South Africa.